jeeb/mpc-be/docs/Readme.txt

-Media Player Classic - Home Cinema (MPC-HC) is a free and open source audio and video player for Windows.
-MPC-HC is based on the original Guliverkli project and contains additional features and bug fixes.
+MPC-BE is a free and open source audio and video player for Windows.
+MPC-BE is based on the original Guliverkli project and contains additional features and bug fixes.